in

 Now that the sizes are out of the way, it is time to figure out what pegboards are made of, and typically they will be made out of metal, plastic (polypropylene), wood, or compressed wood pulp.

-The wood pegboards sold in most home improvement stores are made from hardboard which is a constructed from compressed and treated wood pulp.
+The wood pegboards sold in most home improvement stores are made from hardboard which is constructed from compressed and treated wood pulp.
 Since these are relatively inexpensive they are often used for garage wall storage or a workbench backsplash.

 How Much Weight Can Pegboard Hold?

-How Much Space Behind Pegboard?
+How Much Space Behind A Pegboard?

-Pegboard space from the wall and pegboard thicknessIn order to attach a pegboard effectively to a wall, standoff space or space behind a pegboard needs to be considered.
-This space allowance should at least be half an inch or about 1.27 centimeters so that different pegboard hooks can be inserted into the wall panel.
+In order to attach a storage board effectively to a wall, the standoff space or space behind needs to be considered.
+This space allowance should at least be half an inch or about 1.27 centimeters so that different hooks can be inserted into the wall panel.

 Visit our garage makeover ideas guide for more related content.